Nero103/Data_Job_Analysis_SQL_Project/README.md

 # Introduction
-Focusing on data and data analyst roles, then lets take a deep look into the job market.
-This project explores jobs with top-salaries, in-demand skills, and where high skill demand meets high salries.
+Focusing on data and data analyst roles, then let's take a deep look into the job market.
+This project explores jobs with top salaries, in-demand skills, and where high skill demand meets high salaries.

 If you want to see the SQL queries, take a look here: [project_sql folder](/project_sql/)

 # Background
-Curious to see and understand in-demand skills in the data analyst job market, both nationally and in Michigan, to create an effective job search strategy, this project was created to identify demanded skills and top-salaries, which will help job seekers build a strategy toward optimal jobs.
+Curious to see and understand in-demand skills in the data analyst job market, both nationally and in Michigan, to create an effective job search strategy, this project was created to identify demanded skills and top salaries, which will help job seekers build a strategy toward optimal jobs.

-Origins of the data for this project comes from Luke Barousse's [SQL Course](https://lukebarousse.com/sql).
+The origin of the data for this project comes from Luke Barousse's [SQL Course](https://lukebarousse.com/sql).

 ### Questions that I wanted to answer via SQL queries within the project:

 1. What are the top-paying data analyst jobs?
-2. What skills are required for these top paying jobs on a national and state of Michigan level?
+2. What skills are required for these top-paying jobs on a national and state of Michigan level?
 3. What skills are most in demand for data analysts?
 4. What skills are connected to high-end salaries on a national level and in Michigan?
 5. What are the most optimal skills to learn overall and in Michigan?

 # Tools
-With a number of key tools, I leapt into the data analyst job market, wielding the power of the following:
+With several key tools, I leaped into the data analyst job market, wielding the power of the following:

-- **SQL**: As the backbone of this project, I used it for analysis, allowing me to query the database to unveil meaning ful insights.
+- **SQL**: As the backbone of this project, I used it for analysis, allowing me to query the database to unveil meaningful insights.
-- **PostgeSQL**: This was the database management system used for its efficient organization and managment of job posting data.
+- **PostgreSQL**: This was the database management system used for its efficient organization and management of job posting data.
- - **Visual Studio Code**: my integrated development environment (IDE) used for database management andrunning SQL queries.
+ - **Visual Studio Code**: my integrated development environment (IDE) used for database management and running SQL queries.
  - **Git and GitHub**: Used for its robust version control and for sharing my SQL scripts.

 # The Method/Analysis
 Geared toward investigating the data analyst job market in this project, here is how I approached each question by using queries:

 ### 1. High-end Salary for Data Analyst Jobs
-To uncover the highest paying roles, I filtered for data analyst roles by yearly avearge salary and job location, focusing on remote jobs or Michigan jobs.
+To uncover the highest paying roles, I filtered for data analyst roles by yearly average salary and job location, focusing on remote jobs or Michigan jobs.
 This query shows high salary opportunities in the field.

 ```sql
 SELECT